Financial Samurai

 Go to Portfolio in the menu bar to the left of Advisor Tools and click Allocation to see the composition of your investment portfolio.
 Once you know how much money you have to deploy, it’s easier to decide what to do.

-In this portfolio, there’s $291,721 in cash to deploy.
+In this portfolio, there's $291,721 in cash to deploy.
 My plan is to continue hoarding cash while also being opportunistic during downturns.
 Stocks, bonds, and real estate in coastal cities all look expensive now.
-The ~$76,000 of stock I purchased post Brexit was all sold by end of July for a small 6% gain (yes I timed the market).
-This portfolio was down about ~$60,000 the second day after Brexit, reminding me I don’t want to lose that much money that quickly again.
+The ~$76,000 of stock I purchased post Brexit was all sold by end of July for a small 6% gain.
+This portfolio was down about ~$60,000 the second day after Brexit.
+It reminded me I don't want to lose that much money that quickly again.

 One interesting note from this exercise is that for some reason, my equity structures notes are classified as U.S. Bonds not U.S. Equity and only my equity ETFs and single stock positions are classified as International Stocks and U.S. Stocks.
 My U.S. Bonds allocation is actually closer to 15% in this portfolio, with 23.34% cash, and 54% Stocks.
 So again, doing an investment checkup helps you think about the true makeup of your investments.